-- 10% of your total grade will be based on your Quizzes. - There are no re-takes for the quizzes, even if you are sick, have family problem, ride problem or for any other emergencies. - If you are not present to take the quiz, you will lose 10% of your grade. - The number of quizzes provided for a module depends on the instructor.
+- 10% of your total grade will be based on your Quizzes. - There are no make ups or re-takes for the quizzes, even if you are sick, have family problem, ride problem or for any other emergencies. - If you are not present to take the quiz, you will lose 10% of your grade. - The number of guizzes provided for a module depends on the instructor.